Josival/Grupo-6_PRIR-SRED/Projeto/PC's/PC1/README.md

-## ETAPAS PARA A CONFIGURAÇÃO DO PC1
+## ETAPAS PARA A CONFIGURAÇÃO DO PC 1

 #### Acesse a Etapa desejada:
 - [Passo 1]()